 - “What’s not getting done?”

 - “What do you need to learn?”

 - “What’s the best way for you to learn it?”

 - “How can I help you?”

-Be patient.
 It’s good to be deliberate about your intentions and questions during one-to-one conversations, but don’t try to cover too much too quickly.
 Remember, you’re trying to build understanding and relationships with others, not interrogate them.
 You may want to cover the questions above in comfortable conversations over two to four meetings, each lasting from twenty to forty minutes.
 To get more thoughtful answers, you may want to ask the other person to, “Think about how you would answer that, so we can discuss next time.”
 Similarly, you may want to ask the same question again, a meeting or two later, after some time for consideration.
 “Now that you’ve had time to think about this question, how would you answer it?”

 As your meetings continue and one-to-one relationships develop, you can evolve your discussions to more detailed questions, problem-solving, innovation, and accountability.
 Perhaps with questions such as these:

 - “Remind me, what are your top objectives?”

 - “How are you keeping track of that?”